-Except for the two microorganisms that cause TB and leprosy, most mycobacteria live in the water and soil everywhere in the world.
+Except for the two microorganisms that cause TB and leprosy, most Mycobacteria exist in the water and soil everywhere in the world.
 These are called nontuberculous mycobacteria (NTM).

-Although NTM are everywhere, most people are not affected.
-However, people with immunity problems, such as AIDS, are vulnerable to infection.
+Although NTM are everywhere, most people aren’t affected.
+People with immunity problems, such as AIDS, are vulnerable to infection.
 Some people can have an infection with no symptoms at all.
 Other people have infections that cause lung symptoms similar to TB.

 Medicines can treat these infections, but it often takes more than one medicine to cure them.

-If you are very sick, you may already be in the hospital.
-If so, the bedside nurse will help you cough up sputum to send to the laboratory for the test.
-If you have trouble coughing up sputum on your own, the nurse may have you breathe steam.
+If you’re very sick, you may already be in the hospital.
+If so, a healthcare provider will help you cough up sputum to send to the laboratory for the test.
+If you have trouble coughing up sputum on your own, they may have you breathe steam.

-If you are sick at home, you will need to collect the sputum sample yourself.
+If you’re sick at home, you’ll need to collect the sputum sample yourself.

-Keep in mind, however, that sputum from deep inside your lungs isn’t the same as saliva.
-Sputum is mucus, and is usually colored and thick in consistency, especially when there is an infection in the lungs.
-Saliva comes from your mouth and is clear-colored and thin.
+Keep in mind that sputum from deep inside your lungs isn’t the same as saliva.
+Sputum is mucus, and it’s usually colored and thick in consistency, especially when there’s an infection in your lungs.
+Saliva comes from your mouth.
+It’s clear and thin.

 Plan to collect sputum the first thing in the morning.
 This makes the test more accurate.
-Do not eat or drink anything in the morning before collecting your sample.
-Your doctor will provide a sample cup, which is sterile.
-Don’t open the cup until you are ready to collect the sample.
+Don’t eat or drink anything in the morning before collecting your sample.
+Your doctor will give you sample cup, which is sterile.
+Don’t open the cup until you’re ready to collect the sample.

-- Brush your teeth and rinse your mouth (don’t use antiseptic mouthwash).
+- Brush your teeth and rinse your mouth without using antiseptic mouthwash.

 - Take a couple of long, deep breaths.